 RDPSD - Wireless Networks

-RDPSD-Staff - A NEW wireless service will be made available to RDPSD teachers, staff members, and administrators that will allow them to access the Internet, some RDPSD network services (such as the ability to ‘cast’, file, and printing in the future), and the ability to use VPN and vendor driven privacy tools on their own BYOD systems.
+RDPSD-Staff - Available to all Red Deer Public Schools' staff, RDPSD-Staff will allow access the Internet, some Division network services (such as the ability to ‘cast’, file, and printing), and the ability to use VPN and vendor driven privacy tools on their own BYOD systems.

 Q. Why can’t we still use passwords, aren’t they more secure?